Provider rating

 Notes on how the algorithm behaves:

-- If discounts are all the same in a dimension (e.x.
-0%), they do not affect the rating; the rating is based on latencies only
+- If discounts or other secondary parameters are all equal in a dimension (e.x.
+0%), they do not affect the rating; the rating is based on latencies and error rates only

-- If latencies are all the same in a dimension, they do not affect the rating; the rating is based on discounts only
+- If latencies and error rates are all equal in a dimension, they do not affect the rating; the rating is based on secondary features only

-- Discounts of worse-performing providers have lower effect then discounts of well-performing providers
+- Secondary features of worse-performing providers have lower effect then secondary features of well-performing providers

-- Ratings of providers with latencies close to the best latency are high and close, ranged by the discounts
+- Ratings of providers with latencies close to the best latency are high and close, ranged by the secondary features

 - Ratings of providers with latencies far from the best latency are low